 It will create development Docker image and start it.
-Weblate is running on <http://127.0.0.1:8080/> and you can login with admin user and admin password.
-The new installation is empty, so you might want to continue with $Adding\ translation\ projects\ and\ components$.
+Weblate is running on <http://127.0.0.1:8080/> and you can sign in with admin user and admin password.
+The new installation is empty, so you might want to continue with Adding translation projects and components.